meg-gutshall/flatiron-curriculum-notes/4-procedural-ruby/procedural-ruby-curriculum-tree.md

 │   │   └── Deli Counter Lab
 │   ├── Collect and Return Values
 │   │   ├── Reverse Each Word Lab
-│   │   ├── Yield and Blocks
+│   │   ├── Yield and Blocks Code-along
 │   │   ├── Each Lab
 │   │   ├── Return from Yield Statements
 │   │   └── Collect Lab